Chris Rodesch

-Chris Rodesch (born 18 July 2001) is a Luxembourgish tennis player.

-He has a career high ATP singles ranking of world No. 150 achieved on 14 July 2025 and a career high doubles ranking of No. 508 achieved on 26 May 2025.
+Chris Rodesch (born 18 July 2001) is a Luxembourgish professional tennis player.
+He has a career-high ATP singles ranking of No. 137 achieved on 2 March 2026 and a doubles ranking of No. 500 reached on 28 July 2025.
+He is currently the No. 1 singles player from Luxembourg.

-Rodesch represents Luxembourg at the Davis Cup, where he has a W/L record of 16–13.
+Rodesch represents his nation at the Davis Cup, where he has a W/L record of 16–13.

+Junior career

+Rodesch had mixed results on the ITF junior circuit, maintaining a 62–31 singles win-loss record.

+He reached an ITF junior combined ranking of No. 57 on 14 January 2019.

-College career
+College years

 Rodesch played college tennis at the University of Virginia and won the 2022 NCAA Division I Men's Tennis Championships and 2023 NCAA Division I Men's Tennis Championships playing at position No. 1 for the Virginia Cavaliers.

 Professional career

-2024: First Challenger final
+2024: Maiden Challenger final

-In November, Rodesch reached his first Challenger final in Drummondville, losing to Aidan Mayo in the final.
+In November, Rodesch reached his first ATP Challenger final in Drummondville, Canada, losing to American Aidan Mayo in the final.

-2025: Maiden Challenger title, Major debut, top 150
+2025: First Challenger title, major debut, top 150

-In April, Rodesch won his maiden Challenger title in Tallahassee, defeating Emilio Nava in the final.
+In April, Rodesch won his first Challenger title in Tallahassee, United States.
+He defeated Emilio Nava in the final.

-In July, Rodesch made his major debut in Wimbledon as a qualifier by defeating top seed Márton Fucsovics in the final qualifying round.
+In July, he made his major debut at Wimbledon as a qualifier by defeating top seed Márton Fucsovics in the final qualifying round.